hectorduran2801/cv-hd/public/content/Studies.md

 - Badges:
   - []
 - List Items:
-  - Meet the world's most advanced videogame engine.
+  - Know and apply the fundamentals of the creative process of the video game.

 ## Udemy
 - *ReactJS from zero to expert* | Jan'23 - Feb'23